wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/transforming-wasi-modules/transforming-wasi-modules.md

 1. The `import` keyword indicates that function `clock_time_get` lives in an external module called `wasi_unstable`

-1. The interface to this function is described by the type definition `$t0`.
-In other words, `clock_time_get` must be passed an `i64` as its second parameter.
+1. The interface to this function is described by the previously declared type definition `$t0`.
+In other words, we know for certain that function `clock_time_get` must be passed an `i64` as its second parameter.

+Having established exactly what the interface is to `clock_time_get`, we now know that we cannot call this WASM module without first transforming it.

 ### Important

-This example is somewhat contrived becase the WebAssembly module has been hard-coded to return the text string `Done!` rather than the value returned from `clock_time_get`.
-This is because `clock_time_get` writes its output to standard out, which in turn, expects to receive printable strings followed by a carriage return character, not a raw `i32` value.
+This example is somewhat contrived because the WebAssembly module has been hard-coded to return the text string `Done!` rather than the value returned from `clock_time_get`.
+This is because this module writes its output to standard out, which in turn, expects to receive printable strings followed by a carriage return character, not the raw `i32` value returned from `clock_time_get`.

 ## JavaScript Coding